flixpressllc/FrixxerSchedulerDrafts/docs/00-overview-and-concept.md

 The current targeted manifestation of a `Channel`, at this point, is a client-side web page.
 This means that the web page will be shown with the `Presentation`s playing in it.
 The JS itself will expect to read a .json file at a given time and from that .json file, will obtain the info needed to play the `Presentation`.
-As to how, when, and where such a .json file is created, we will address that in a later technical section.
+We will later address the generation and details of the .json file that the client-side web page will read in a later technical section.

 ## Presentation Templates
-While creators of a `Presentation` gets to define main video content and meta-data that drives a presentation's dynamic parts, they do not control the physical and aesthetic aspect of a `Presentation`.
-While they can control which videos play in succession, they do not get to define where on the whole screen that main video will play or how large that rectangular area will be, nor do they get to decide location and size of the other content.
-They also do not control the length of the presentation, which is slated at 5 minutes all across the board.
-They also do not control what types of content will appear in the video, for example, they don't get to decide whether or not to have an ad space, let alone position it on the screen.
+While creators of a `Presentation` get to define main video content and meta-data that drives a presentation's dynamic parts, they do not control which types of content and how many of each that the `Presentation` will show.
+Yes, there will be the main video content rectangular area and the ad rectangular area.
+They do not get to decide, though, how many scrolling texts to show, or how many additional content rectangular areas to show (which could contain weather, trivia, stock market info, etc.).
+Scrolling text, additional content rectangular areas, and total `Presentation` duration are decided by a `PresentationTemplate`.

-The physicality of a `Presentation` is defined by a `PresentationTemplate`, which we as top-level administrators will create.
-A
-`PresentationTemplate` dictates how many of each type of rectangular content areas will be on the entire presentation.
-It sounds like, then, that before creating a `Presentation`, the user needs to first choose a `PresentationTemplate`.
-This way, the UI will automatically reflect, for example, that they get to fill a main content area, specify content for 3 scrolls, one ad space, and one static image space.
-However, this is NOT the workflow although it feels natural (as we have done in all other template-based content creation systems).
-We will address this issue in the next section.
+`PresentationTemplate`s are created by top-level administrators.
+This implies that a user would first select a `PresentationTemplate` from a list, and then their blank/starting `Presentation` would be returned to them to fill and then later save.
+However, that is not the workflow of creating a `Presentation`.
+We will address this in a later section.

+Additionally, as `PresentationTemplate`s are responsible for defining rectangular areas for additional content, scrolls, and total duration, they are NOT responsible for storing physical information like size, positioning of each rectangular area, fonts, borders, colors, background images, or any other aesthetic piece of information.
+We will address this in the next section.

 ## Presentation Templates vs. Channels vs. Web Page vs. Presentations
 Recall that a `Channel`'s actual concrete manifestation is a client-side web page.
 This exactly means that the rectangular areas where